slmingol/escli/README.md

 list_aliases                                   # show all _alias names
 show_alias_details                             # show all _alias details
 show_alias_details_excludeEmpty                # show all _alias that are not '"aliases": {}'
-list_writable_ilm_idxs_on_alias                # show names of idxs where 'is_write_index: true' on aliases show_writable_ilm_idxs_on_alias_details        # show verbose which idxs are 'is_write_index: true' on aliases explain_indexes_ilm                            # explain ilm for given indexes '<index pattern>/_ilm/explain' show_ilm_components_for_idx                    # show ilm for given index '<index pattern>/_ilm/explain' bootstrap_ilm_idx                              # creates an index and designates it as the write index for an alias
+show_alias_for_idxs                            # shows alias name & which index is writable for a given idx pattern list_writable_ilm_idxs_on_alias                # show names of idxs where 'is_write_index: true' on aliases show_writable_ilm_idxs_on_alias_details        # show verbose which idxs are 'is_write_index: true' on aliases explain_indexes_ilm                            # explain ilm for given indexes '<index pattern>/_ilm/explain' show_ilm_components_for_idx                    # show ilm for given index '<index pattern>/_ilm/explain' bootstrap_ilm_idx                              # creates an index and designates it as the write index for an alias trigger_ilm_rollover                           # trigger ILM to rollover current index via alias

 #19----------------------------------------------
 # template funcs